cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 serious consequences for both confidentiality and integrity; see
 {{NonceDisrespecting}}.
 Nonce-reuse resistant algorithms like AEAD_AES_128_GCM_SIV can tolerate a limited amount of nonce reuse.
+This document focuses on AEAD schemes requiring non-repeating nonces.

 It is good practice to have limits on how many times the same key (or pair of key and nonce) are used.
 Setting a limit based on some measurable property of